PriyaP-02/Applied_DS_Capstone/README.md

 # Applied_DS_Capstone

-# This Notebook is for the Coursera Data Science Capstone Project
+## This Notebook is for the Coursera Data Science Capstone Project

+import pandas as pd
+import numpy as np
+print("Hello Capstone Project Course!")